welociraptor/automation-exercise/README.md

 This repository contains an exercise in how to automate the setup of an EC2 instance that would run Nginx Unit.

-Following the principle of immutable infrastructure, we will be using [Packer](https://www.packer.io/) to prebake the instance image, [Terraform](https://www.packer.io/) to deploy and [Goss](https://github.com/goss-org/goss) to validate that the instance is properly built.
+Following the principle of immutable infrastructure, we will be using [Packer](https://www.packer.io/) to prebake the instance images, [Goss](https://github.com/goss-org/goss) to test the image during build time and Terraform to validate that the image can be used to deploy an instance and works.
+Terraform is also used to provision infrastructure necessary to build the images.

+The application used is the Nginx Unit web server, configured to serve a minimal HTML document at port 8080.

+We are building two variants of the image, one which installs the server using Yum and another one that compiles the server from source code cloned from a Git repository.

 ## Repository